KathyReid/buzzconf-2015-presentation/transcript.md

 SLIDE: Betty Jennings and Frances Bilas working on ENIAC

-As most people in the audience would know, early computing platforms were physically large, taking up entire buildings or floors of buildings.
+As most people in the audience would know, early computing platforms  - from around the 1930s to the 1940s - were physically large, taking up entire buildings or floors of buildings.
 Here, we can see Betty Jennings and Frances Bilas working on an early computer called ENIAC - the Electrical Numeric Integrator and Calculator.
 Using vacuum tubes for logical processing, these platforms had a very large physical footprint.

+SLIDE: The bug removed froma computer by Grace Hopper

-Development was done by manual moving dials and levers, or physically plugging in different switches and registers together.
+Development was done by manually moving dials and levers, or physically plugging in different switches and registers together.
 The development process was laborious, manual - and subject to the vagaries of such a large physical footprint.
 Indeed, it was during the early days of computing that the term 'bug' was coined - from an actual bug.

-SLIDE: The bug removed froma computer by Grace Hopper

-Today, I'll be tak
+Development work would be halted by errors such as vacuum tubes overheating and needing to be replaced.
+Obviously, building new development platforms represented huge investment - and so these early computers were limited to the military and advanced academic institutions.

+## Transistors and integrated circuits

+In the 1950s and 1960s, the invention of the transistor and later, the integrated circuit reduced the footprint of computing platforms - at least slightly.

+SLIDE: IBM 608